data-fun/3d-genome-builder/README.md

 For troubleshooting, have a look to log files in `WORKING_DIR/logs`, where `WORKING_DIR` is the name of the working directory as specified in your config file.

-## Map quantitative values to the 3D model
+## Map quantitative values on the 3D model

-To add quantitative values to the model run:
+To map quantitative values on the model run:

 ```
 python ./scripts/map_parameter.py --pdb path/to/structure.pdb --bedgraph path/to/annotation.bedgraph --output path/to/output.pdb